vardanpopli/Next_word_predictor_LSTM/README.md

 4. Output Layer:The output layer takes the output of the LSTM layer and produces predictions for the next word in the sequence.
 Uses a softmax activation function to output a probability distribution over the vocabulary (all possible words).

-The model is trained to minimize the categorical cross-entropy loss between the predicted probability distribution and the actual next word.
+The model is trained to minimize the categorical cross-entropy loss.